Lightning-Universe/Training-Studio_app/docs/source/workflows/show_notebooks.rst

 ----

-In order to view your notebooks, simply run the following command:
+In order to view your notebooks, use this command:

 .. code-block::

    lightning show notebooks

-Here is the output of such command above:
+Here is the output of the command:

 .. code-block::